RaitCode/LabVIEW-DHT22-SubVI-StateMachine/README.md

 **How These Enhancements Improve the Project:**

-•	Modularity: By using SubVIs, the project is broken down into manageable, reusable components, making the codebase cleaner and more organized.
+•	**Modularity:** By using SubVIs, the project is broken down into manageable, reusable components, making the codebase cleaner and more organized.

-•	Flexibility and Maintainability: The State Machine architecture simplifies the addition of new features and improves the program’s robustness by making it easier to handle different states and transitions.
+•	**Flexibility and Maintainability**: The State Machine architecture simplifies the addition of new features and improves the program’s robustness by making it easier to handle different states and transitions.

 **Hardware Setup:**
 •	The hardware setup remains unchanged from the original project, where you connect the DHT11/DHT22 sensor to the Arduino and link the Arduino to the computer via USB.